benjaminhyw/100-days-of-code/log.md

 **Thoughts**:  I had to skip a day yesterday because I needed some personal time off.
 Long day.
 Today, I went back into trying to figure out why my code wouldn't save correctly.
 Turns out the attr_accessors i included somehow weren't letting me save my database object, so I removed those and finally moved forward.
 Figuring that out took me some time, so I didn't get to add a whole lot of new code.
 After fixing it I was able to move forward and things work now!
 I still have to add a way for admin users to make changes regarding categories by using the app itself and not the console.
 I also have to fix my CSS and apply more specific styles accordingly.
 Happy I fixed this bug today, because the rest should be relatively easy!
 Will pick back up tomorrow.

 **Link(s) to work**: [Rails Online Shop Categories](https://github.com/benjaminhyw/rails-online-shop/pull/48)

+### Day 24: Sunday, February 5th, 2017

+**Today's Progress**: Creating/editing items will accurately update category show page with individual items!

+**Thoughts**:  I wrote some ugly code today.
+Ugly, *working* code.. but still ugly.
+I was having a hard time deleting items from category.item_id if they were updated.
+This is necessary because otherwise the category display show page would still show an instance of an item object that shouldn't be there anymore.
+I got it to work but it can definitely be made better.
+Essentially what my current code does is delete all instances of items inside every category.item_id array.. and then pushing items inside the array again.
+There should be something simpler / not as weird but I can't come up with anything else at the moment so I will refactor this later.
+Otherwise, my app is looking okay.
+More CSS styles need to be added, and a few other features remain (Like successful checkout, update stock quantity, etc).
+I think I want to fully clean up categories and maybe update my CSS a little more..
+My application is currently at a stage where it's not complete but deserves to start looking nicer :P

+**Link(s) to work**: [Rails Online Shop Categories](https://github.com/benjaminhyw/rails-online-shop/pull/49)